Master in Electrical Engineering

 - Sophisticated measurement devices such as logic analyzers, oscilloscopes, network analyzers, etc.;

 - A programmable-load hydrogen-powered fuel cell with a maximum output of 30 kW;

 - Solar panels installed on the school’s roof totalling 1.5 kW and accessible from the test benches in one of our laboratories.

-Who can enrol in a master’s in electrical engineering?
+Who can enroll in a master’s in electrical engineering?

 Electrical engineering calls for multi-disciplinary knowledge.
 You can register for the master’s in electrical engineering if you hold an engineering diploma or a bachelor's degree in electrical engineering, mechanical engineering, software engineering, information technology engineering, operations and logistics engineering or automated production engineering.
 Other diplomas could be eligible; find out about yours!